TaskarCenterAtUW/TDEI-gtfs-flex-validation-python/README.md

 The application right now does not connect with the storage but validates via the file name.

 ### How to Setup and Build
-Follow the steps to install the node packages required for both building and running the application
+Follow the steps to install the node packages required for both building and running the application.

 1. Setup virtual environment
     ```